Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Writing Neatly: Why Should You Care?

 Whether you believe it or not, knowing how to write legible, cursive handwriting is still important.
+Of course, certain common arguments for teaching cursive in schools don’t hold up to scrutiny.

 Yes, you can access some of these benefits even with bad handwriting.
 But if your scrawls remain illegible, then you lose out on a chunk of these benefits because you simply can’t understand what you wrote down in the first place.
 This means you won’t be able to revisit those thoughts again in the future.